In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 ● Topical Relevancy

-As much a possible, be consistent with the previous content of the expired domain.
+As much a possible, be consistent with the previous content of the aged domain.
 Stay with super relevant and closely related niche.

 ● Age factor